iraszl/speed_lightning/README.md

 ## Usage

-Find full documentation of this gem and more examples under documentation.rb
+Find full documentation of this gem and more examples: [Detailed Documentation](DOCUMENTATION.md)

 Optionally, if you are testing this gem without installing in IRB
 ```